9th8/up-to-date-real-world-haskell/28-software-transactional-memory.md

 ```

 The properties of atomicity and isolation guarantee that if another
-thread sees a change in `bob`\'s balance, they will also be able to see
+thread sees a change in `bob`'s balance, they will also be able to see
-the modification of `alice`\'s balance.
+the modification of `alice`'s balance.

 Even in a concurrent program, we strive to keep as much of our code as
 possible purely functional.
 This makes our code easier both to reason
 about and to test.
 It also gives the underlying STM engine less work to
 do, since the data involved is not transactional.
-Here\'s a pure
+Here's a pure
 function that removes an item from the list we use to represent a
-player\'s inventory.
+player's inventory.

 ``` example
 removeInv :: Eq a => a -> [a] -> Maybe [a]